 While praying for God’s leading and call to this ministry, I wrote this:

 “I will only do this if the end result is that I am more like Jesus than I was before – that my wife gets a more Jesus-like husband, my kids get a more Jesus-like father, that my grandkids get a more Jesus-like Saba, that everyone else gets a more Jesus-like person in their lives.
-After that, I will passionately, eagerly, enthusiastically and energetically pursue helping others become more like Jesus”
+After that, I will passionately, eagerly, enthusiastically and energetically pursue helping others become more like Jesus.”

-My prayer is that through the Woodrow Kroll Ministries that I am able to do all the my Heavenly Father has called me to do and to continue all that He blessed my earthly father to start to do in helping connect people with the Author of the Bible through the teaching of the Bible.
+My prayer is that through the Woodrow Kroll Ministries that I am able to do all that my Heavenly Father has called me to do and to continue all that He blessed my earthly father to start to do in helping connect people with the Author of the Bible through the teaching of the Bible.